 Although the bulk of the responsibility lies with the manufacturer to ensure products are labeled honestly and properly, false advertising can also play a role in causing personal injury.
 Any parties involved in the marketing and advertising of a product can be held liable for false claims.
 This includes marketing and advertising agencies, producers, endorsers of claims on the product label or in advertising materials, and even retailers who make false, deceptive, or misleading claims in order to sell a product.

 Some of the most misleading claims include those made by food products such as Kashi and Kellogg’s cereals, as well as “healthy” products such as Emergen-C, which all claimed to be healthier than they actually were and used deceptive labeling to fool consumers.
 While those types of claims may not actually result in any type of personal injury for many, consider those with food allergies who suffered medical injury or death as a result of food products not being labeled properly.

-Food companies in particular also have a “duty-to-warn” consumers if chemicals, carcinogens or toxins are present in food items, especially bottled drinking water.
-Companies who do not sufficiently warn consumers could be facing a liability lawsuit.
+Food companies in particular also have “duty-to-warn” consumers if chemicals, carcinogens, or toxins are present in food items, especially bottled drinking water.
+Companies that do not sufficiently warn consumers could be facing a liability lawsuit.